Starting a Law Firm: LLP vs. PC

 read

 Starting a law firm is a major business decision that needs much forethought.
 One of the most important questions to answer is this: Which law firm partnership structure will you decide on?
 There are many options to choose from, with LLP (limited liability partnership), PC (professional corporation), and LLC (limited liability company) structuring being three of the most common.
-If you are still asking yourself, "What does LLP mean?" or "What is the difference between PC and LLC law firms?" then you should prepare to do some extensive research.
+Each of these is a distinct legal entity, offering different levels of personal liability protection, formation processes, and tax implications.
+If you are still asking yourself, “What does LLP mean?” or “What is the difference between PC and LLC law firms?” then you should prepare to do some extensive research.
 The information detailed below will help you gain a strong understanding of your formation options, the liability protection each offers, and their implications for your future law firm.

 What Does LLP Mean?

 LLP stands for limited liability partnership.
 It is a structuring option that creates a type of partnership and results in limited liability protection for one or more partners in most cases.
+This means that partners' personal assets are generally protected from business debts and claims.
 LLP liability protection differs from state to state.
 In some jurisdictions, LLP protection is more extensive for partners than in others.
 Additionally, some states only allow certain professionals to form LLPs, such as attorneys and physicians.

-An LLC is a limited liability company, which means it has members, whereas an LLP has partners.
-Both structuring options limit partners' or members' liability related to the business.
+A limited liability company (LLC) is a business structure that offers limited liability protection for owners and combines tax benefits of a partnership with the limited liability protection of a corporation.
+An LLC has members, whereas an LLP has partners.
+Both structuring options limit partners’ or members’ liability related to the business.
 However, the structuring of limited liability companies is the most comprehensive of the two, generally speaking.

 Liability Protection LLC and LLP: Taxation LLP vs. LLC: Management Structure